Dan J. Harkey

 Equivalency measures are in watts and British Thermal Units per hour.
 The electrical equivalent of one HP is 746 watts and 2,545 British Thermal Units (BTUs) per hour.

 The subject gets complex when we consider internal combustion engines (IEs), electric motors, Turbine motors, the number of cylinders, sophisticated transmission shifting components, rear-end gear differentials, and rigging engines with sophisticated components like superchargers and turbochargers.
 This versatility of horsepower in different engine types is intriguing and encourages further exploration.
-In addition, technology has made it possible to take an engine to enormous horsepower levels.
+Additionally, technology has enabled engines to reach enormous horsepower levels.

 Peak horsepower and revolutions per minute (RPM) also modify horsepower and torque.
 Higher RPMs and additional engine modifications can significantly increase HP and torque.

-Can we imagine a vehicle with 600 or more HP?
+Can we envision a vehicle with 600 horsepower or more?
 How would it be to line up a team of 600 horses with proper equipment, have them work hard, and measure their output?
 HP, a mathematical calculation, equates to lifting 550 pounds of weight a foot high in one second.

 Let’s compare the HP of various engine types:

 A healthy human can produce 1.2 HP, but only sustain .1 HP over several hours.
-Trained athletes can produce 2.5 or more and sustain .35 over several hours.
+Trained athletes can make 2.5 or more and sustain .35 over several hours.

-By comparison, I want to show how other engines compare to automobiles, work machinery, and large commercial transport vehicles.
+By comparison, I aim to illustrate how other engines compare to automobiles, industrial machinery, and large commercial transport vehicles.

-A lawnmower may have from 5 to 7 HP.
+A lawnmower may have between 5 and 7 horsepower

-A John Deere tractor has between 22 HP and 910 HP.
+A John Deere tractor has a power range of between 22 HP and 910 HP.

 Depending on the model, a Caterpillar tractor has from 360 HP to 1900 HP.